How To Use Facebook For Your Business

 One of the most common complaints about business Facebook pages is that fans don’t get to see your Facebook posts.
 There are two main reasons your posts may be failing to reach your audience;

-- Due to the huge amount of content which is shared on a daily basis, there’s isn’t always enough room in a user’s newsfeed to show every single post.
-There is fierce competition to show up in user’s feeds, which results in a decreased exposure for organic posts.
+- Due to the huge amount of content that is shared on a daily basis, there’s isn’t always enough room in a user’s newsfeed to show every single post.
+There is fierce competition to show up in user’s feeds, which results in decreased exposure for organic posts.

 - Facebook algorithms are designed to show the most relevant content to users.
 This is determined by several factors, including how an individual has interacted with a page’s posts in the past, the type of post which is being shared (image, video, or link), and how popular the page’s posts are in general.